vessels-tech/iota-lambda/README.md

 ## Purpose

 This is an example project of using AWS lambda to perform the `attachToTangle` command without having to run it locally *or* run a full node.
+Using AWS Lambda (or any FaaS) can allow for infinite scaling without having to manage underlying servers.
+Using this method, you could run a fleet of IOTA devices, pointing to a public full node that doesn't support `attachToTangle`, and handle the POW yourself!
+Magic!

 ## Getting Started